spacetimeengineer/mupy/README.md

 ## Project ρ

-### No One Offs

-There was a need to move away from the development of a singular product.
-There needed to be a way to develop many products at once. interested in building a technology which would assist in the development and manufacturing of new technology itself.
-I wanted greater speed and cleaner development and better coomunity oversight so that problems could be more easily identified and remedied.

-### Research, Development & Manufacturing is Messy

-In general, operations create watse.
-Trash, wasted time, expenses and it is generally better if we can bypass these things.

-### Needed a gamechager
+### Gamechanger

+  - No more one-offs.
+  - Research, development and manufacturing is messy.
+  - Everything is just so expensive.

-### Prime Requirement : Technology Must Be Developed To Satisfy Extreme Requirements and Constraints
+### Primary Requirement & Constraint : Mandate Extreme Requirements and Constraints

 Project ρ (Recursive Hardware Operations) was a project which explored hardware modularity and manufacturing tecquniques.
 The basic idea was to ask if there was some set of optimal shapes / limited parts which could make it easier to print and assemble anything.
 The idea was borrowed from legos except that the parts would need to be designed with specific requirements in mind that would improve the quality of any assembly especially when it comes to binding and unbinding.